graphile/crystal/postgraphile/website/postgraphile/behavior.md

   specification
 - `list` - list (simple collection)
 - `connection` - connection (GraphQL Cursor Pagination Spec)
-- `query:list` - "list" field for a source at the root Query level
+- `query:source:list` - "list" field for a source at the root Query level
-- `query:connection` - "connection" field for a source at the root Query level
+- `query:source:connection` - "connection" field for a source at the root Query level
 - `queryField` - for procedures: should it become a field on the `Query` type?
 - `typeField` - for procedures: should it become a field on a non-operation type?
 - `mutationField` - for procedures: should it become a mutation (field on `Mutation`)?
 - `order` - can we sort this thing? (source)
-- `query:list:order`
+- `query:source:list:order`
-- `query:connection:order`
+- `query:source:connection:order`
 - `orderBy` - can we order by this thing (e.g. column)?
 - `orderBy:array` - can we order by this thing that's an array?
 - `orderBy:range` - can we order by this thing that's a range?